snehalathatuniki/snehalathatuniki/README.md

 <div align="center"> <h3><b>AI Engineer</b><h3></div>

 ### 🔍 About Me
-I’m an **AI Data Engineer** with over **3+ years** of experience building AI-powered applications, crafting scalable data pipelines, optimizing ETL workflows, and diving into the world of Artificial Intelligence.
-From my roots as a **Data Engineer at TCS (Apple Inc.)** to my current role at **EZOFIS** in Toronto, I’ve honed a passion for turning raw data into actionable insights using cutting-edge AI frameworks.
+As an AI Engineer with more than three years of experience, I focus on developing AI-driven applications, creating scalable data pipelines, streamlining ETL processes, and harnessing the immense possibilities of Artificial Intelligence.
+My professional journey began as a Data Analyst at MAQ Software, where I honed my data skills, followed by a three-year tenure as a Data Engineer at TCS, contributing to significant projects for Apple Inc.

-I’ve completed my AI and Data Science Graduate Certification at Loyalist College, where I’ve combined my engineering background with expertise in machine learning and generative AI to create intelligent, innovative solutions.
-I’d love to connect and collaborate on something extraordinary!
+I’m currently advancing AI solutions at EZOFIS in Toronto.
+With a Graduate Certificate in AI and Data Science from Loyalist College, I integrate my engineering foundation with advanced knowledge in machine learning and generative AI, enabling me to turn raw data into meaningful insights using state-of-the-art AI tools.

+I’m eager to collaborate on groundbreaking projects that use AI to fuel innovation and achieve excellence.
+Let’s connect and build something extraordinary together!

 ## 🛠️ My Tech Arsenal
 Here’s what I bring to the table: